 Contested vs uncontested divorce proceedings

 In a contested divorce, the defendant contests the plaintiff’s SOP by filing a Defence and/or Counterclaim.
-The Defence sets out the defendant’s denials of the plaintiff’s SOP while the Counterclaim contains the defendant’s version of events of how the marriage broke down.
+The Defence sets out the defendant’s denials of the plaintiff’s SOP.
+The Counterclaim contains the defendant’s version of events of how the marriage broke down.

 A contested divorce is expensive and tedious.
 “It’s also emotionally draining as all unhappy marital issues will be rehashed, with unforgiving and harsh cross-examination of all witnesses,” says Jin Poh.